Zoning Update as of October 5, 2018:

-The first full draft of the of the Barre City Unified Development Ordinance, has been our for review from people for the last 3 months. this was a re-write of the current zoning ordinance with a consolidation of the Subdivision Ordinance.
+The first full draft of the of the Barre City Unified Development Ordinance, has been our for review since March 2018.
+This was a re-write of the current zoning ordinance with a consolidation of the Subdivision Ordinance.
 Many changes and enhancements have been discussed, and this is the product of those long hours.
 The new Unified Development Ordinance is broken down by parts.
 They are drafted as follows:

 Part 1 – legal framework, what does not require a permit; pre-existing development; non-conforming development.
 Read More...